THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G311 | Samir Memic | (title will need to change for Portfolio) Examination of County Characteristics and Their Effects on Health Outcomes
 G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G342 | Lydia Mitchell & <br /> Manu Bulusu | (title will need to change for Portfolio) Investigating Various Determinants of Health from 6 states using CHR 2023 Data
-G391 | Sakshi Pandit | (title will need to change for Portfolio) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties
+G371 | Tony Nunnery | (TEL revised) Community Health and Wellness in Counties of Six States G391 | Sakshi Pandit | (title will need to change for Portfolio) Analyzing Different Health Outcomes G412 | Mauli Patel & <br /> Maksim Parfyonov | Social Determinants of Health in Midwest Counties: CHR 2023 Research Analysis G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties